Sheldon College Launches Academy of Sport

 Head Coach, Swimming – Mr Alex Jordan

 Mr Jordan has seen a surge in enrolment numbers for Sheldon College swimming squads at the start of this year, and is looking forward to developing these students into the best swimmers they can be.
 His ultimate aim is to assist all committed swimmers to achieve to their full potential, and he believes that Sheldon College offers an environment where world class swimmers can be developed in time.
-Mr Jordan’s coaching history includes producing state and national champions, Queensland record holders, a Youth Olympics medalist, and from his time spent coaching in Europe, a Team Scotland member for the Glasgow Commonwealth Games.
+Mr Jordan’s coaching history includes producing state and national champions, Queensland record holders, a Youth Olympics medallist, and from his time spent coaching in Europe, a Team Scotland member for the Glasgow Commonwealth Games.

 Head Coach, Triathlon – Mr Matt Bury